Azure AD activity logs in Azure Monitor

 |Audit||100,000||1.5 million||90 GB||$1.93||$23.12|

 |Sign-ins||100,000||15 million||1.7 TB||$35.41||$424.92|

-The following table contains estimated costs per month for a basic event hub in West US, depending on the volume of event data.
-To calculate an accurate estimate of the data volume that you anticipate for your application, use the Event Hubs pricing calculator.
+The following table contains estimated costs per month for a basic Event Hub in West US, depending on the volume of event data which can vary from tenant to tenant as per many factors like user sign-in behavior etc. To calculate an accurate estimate of the data volume that you anticipate for your application, use the Event Hubs pricing calculator.